Distinguishing simple and complex contagion processes on networks

 We now combine the previous results using $C_1$ and $C_2$ to build a global classifier.
 We consider in addition the correlations between the order $o$ of infection of nodes with $k^{\Delta}$ and with $k^|$, their number of purely pairwise links (excluding connections part of higher-order interactions): respectively $C_3 = \text{corr}(o,k^{\Delta})$ and $C_4 = \text{corr}(o,k^|)$.
 We use a Random Forest (RF) classifier~\cite{ho1995random}, a standard Machine Learning method, to perform the overall classification of instances of the four models.
-The performance of this classification task can be visually assessed by the confusion matrix depicted in Fig.~\ref{fig3}(a): it gives in row $x$ and column $y$ the number of instances of a model $x$ that are classified as resulting from model $y$.
-The matrix shows that simple and threshold model instances are identified almost perfectly, while simplicial and NL-hyper model instances are confused more easily.
-When merging the higher-order model realizations as one unique class of Complex Higer-Order (C-HO) processes, the resulting confusion matrix (Fig.~\ref{fig3}(b)) shows a very high performance.
-The accuracy of the classification task with three classes (simple, threshold and complex higher-order) is indeed very high, as shown in Fig.~\ref{fig3}(c) at varying $\beta$.
+The performance of this classification task can be assessed by the confusion matrix depicted in Fig.~\ref{fig3}(a): it gives in row $x$ and column $y$ the number of instances of a model $x$ that are classified as resulting from model $y$.
+Simple and threshold model instances are identified almost perfectly, while simplicial and NL-hyper model instances are confused more easily.
+Merging the higher-order model realizations as one unique class of Complex Higer-Order (C-HO) processes results in a very high accuracy (Fig.~\ref{fig3}(b-c)).
+The classifier yields similar results for simulations implemented on each of the nine interaction networks we consider \cite{Note1}.

-We show in the SM that the classifier yields similar results for instances of the various models simulated on each of the nine interaction networks we consider.
-Moreover, while we have up to now considered only SI processes on unweighted networks, we also show in the SM that the classifier can be extended to the case of weighted networks by simply replacing the degrees of nodes with their strengths (see SM).
-In addition, the SI model does not take into account that nodes do not remain infectious at all times, and we thus perform in the SM a preliminary study using simulations of the SIR framework, in which hosts recover after having been infected, and cannot any more participate to transmission events.
-We obtain similar results (see SM), leaving further investigations of the role of the recovery parameters and of more complex models to future works.

-We have thus built a classification method that works for a given substrate: the classifier is trained using data coming from one network, and applied on processes run on the same network.
-Moreover, we have assumed that the order of contagion and the local properties of all nodes are known.
-We now examine the robustness of the method when moving away from such idealized conditions.
-First, we consider the more general problem in which instances of the contagion processes occurring on different data sets are mixed.
-The resulting confusion matrix is shown in Fig.~\ref{fig3}(d): the classifier is still able to distinguish between simple, threshold-based and higher-order based contagion processes even if the processes come from different substrates (see SM, Fig.~\ref{fig_accuracy}(a) for accuracy values).